What can I put on reserve for my students?

 - Any member of the U of S community with a valid library card may borrow course reserves for the loan period you specified.

 - The loan period length and late fines apply to everyone, including faculty.

 - Students with outstanding library late fines will have their marks and transcripts withheld and will be unable to register in future courses until their fines are paid.

 - Instructors with outstanding library late fines may have their borrowing privileges suspended.

 Updating Reserves Lists

-- At the end of each term, you will receive an email from the Library that includes the usage statistics for the materials you placed on reserve for your courses.
+- At the end of each course, you will receive an email from the Library that includes the usage statistics for the materials you placed on reserve for your courses.

 - We recommend removing items that were infrequently used to make them more accessible to all library users.